langdon/summit-2015-lab-15812/labs/chapter2.md

 practices when composing Dockerfiles and explore how to avoid those mistakes.

+# why? you are clearly implying monolithic is icky.. so why are we teaching them it? well, i would say, because it is "fine" for your first cut of an existing app in containers (or something)

 Expected completion: 20-25 minutes

 * overview of monolithic application